Call (888) 883-2483

 What Happens in a VA Rating Reduction?

 There are several different approaches the VA can take to reduce benefits.
+However, if they do propose reducing your disability rating, this is not final.
+You can still do certain things to maintain your current disability rating.
 Of course, the possibility of a rating decrease is heavily dependent on whether the case is protected or unprotected.

 The Requirement of Sustained Improvement